technoblogy/simple-dataflash/README.md

 # Simple DataFlash
 A simple DataFlash library for sequential reading and writing.
 For more information, and the circuit for a simple DataFlash board, see: <http://www.technoblogy.com/show?2JMU>.

-It consists of the following seven routines:
+The DataFlash library consists of the following seven routines:

 #### DataFlash.Setup()